Zyex Upright Bass Strings

 - Fourth string E - Zyex/Tungsten wound; tension = 66.0 lbs., .106 (Light 64.0 lbs., .101)

-Note that the regular set of these strings will likely NOT fit a 4/4 bass!
+IMPORTANT NOTE for those with larger basses: The regular set of these strings will likely NOT fit a 4/4 bass, or even some larger 3/4 and 7/8 basses.
 The regular "E" string tends to come up a bit short on extended-size basses.
 The measurement of a typical Zyex E string from the ball end to the silked portion that goes in the pegbox is 51" (the other three strings are longer, and have sufficient length for a 4/4 bass).

 D'Addario has created a special longer E-string for 4/4 basses, and we've paired this string with the other 3 to create the "4/4 set" listed above.
-Measure your current E string from the ball end to the nut - if that runs longer than 51", purchase the special Zyex set that has an E-string that is made for 4/4 basses.
+Measure your current E string from the ball end, over the bridge, to the nut - if that runs longer than 51", purchase the special Zyex set that swaps in the E-string that is made for 4/4 basses.
+(Note that the other three strings are the same for either set option).

 What are artists saying about the Zyex bass set?